Desertification to rise if more trees not planted: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan Sunday urged the nation to fully participate in the tree plantation drive to reverse environmental degradation in the country posing a serious threat to crops, terrains, and livelihood.
+ISLAMABAD: Prime Minister Imran Khan on Sunday urged the nation to fully participate in the tree plantation drive to reverse environmental degradation in the country posing a serious threat to crops, terrain, and livelihood.

 Addressing a big gathering of the Tiger Force volunteers and people from different walks of life at the Korang Park, he said unanimous decisions by nations always yielded positive results and in this regard he referred to the country’s success in containing the coronavirus pandemic.